Battle of Yavin: Official Universe

-Engineer Galen Erso, involved in the Death Star’s design, secretly adds a fatal flaw.
-He sends a message to Saw Gerrera, urging his daughter Jyn Erso to retrieve the plans.
-With Rebel Alliance leadership refusing to openly oppose the Empire, Jyn defies orders and leads a small team with the improvised callsign Rogue One to the Imperial archive on Scarif.
+With further information about the Death Star and its capabilities known to Alliance leadership, they are divided on how to combat the threat, with Mon Mothma planning to surrender to Palpatine.
+Jyn defies orders and leads a small team with the improvised callsign Rogue One to the Imperial archive on Scarif.
 Rogue One is initially heavily outnumbered, but receives support from the newly-arrived Alliance Fleet.
 A battle follows, both on the planet and in space involving rebel forces and Imperial troops led by Darth Vader.
 Jyn successfully transmits the Death Star plans before the station destroys the facility.
 The plans are received by the Tantive IV, which escapes under Princess Leia Organa's command.

 Legends Universe

 On the planet Toprawa, Rebel agents steal the Death Star plans and transmit them to the orbiting Tantive IV.
 The ship is intercepted by Darth Vader’s Star Destroyer and forced to flee.